-Nubuck & Suede:
+Nubuck & Suede Leathers:

-You can wipe our patent leather clogs with a damp cloth.
+Use a damp cloth to wipe clean any dirt on the clogs.
 If this does not work, try soap and water on the spots of dirt.